Guide · Updated 2026-05-08

 Every dollar of MAGI matters in the pre-Medicare years.
 The single most important practice: model your projected MAGI by source before January 1, then execute the year as scripted.
 Five techniques do most of the work.

-3. Qualified dividends and LTCG still count.A common mistake: thinking that 0% federal LTCG (income < $96,700 MFJ in 2026) means “free” for ACA purposes.
+- Qualified dividends and LTCG still count.A common mistake: thinking that a 0% federal long-term capital-gains rate means the gain is “free” for ACA purposes.
 It does not — qualified dividends and long-term capital gains both flow into MAGI even when their federal tax rate is zero.
 Plan accordingly: a $30K capital gain during a high-MAGI year can erase a $15K subsidy.

 Cost estimates by household scenario

 The unsubsidized column uses 2026 HealthCare.gov benchmark silver-plan filings averaged across non-expansion states.
-The subsidized column assumes a managed MAGI of $60,000 (≈ 295% FPL for a couple, well below the cliff) under enhanced IRA-2022 rules.
+The subsidized column assumes a managed MAGI of $60,000 (about 284% FPL for a couple) under the 2026 applicable-percentage schedule.

 Numbers are rounded; actual quotes vary by state, tobacco status, and plan metal level.
 Run your specific numbers in our pre-Medicare gap calculator with your projected MAGI and zip-code-level premium data.